History of English cricket (1726–1750): Single wicket

+1726–1740

 The London Evening Post dated Saturday, 27 August 1726 carried an advertisement for a single wicket match between players called "the noted Perry" (of London) and "the famous Piper" (of Hampton), playing "for twenty pounds a side".
 The match was played at Moulsey Hurst, a multi-sport venue near Molesey in Surrey.
 This is the first time that players are known to have been named in a newspaper and the match itself is the earliest known to have been played under single wicket rules.
-Single wicket was a form of top-class cricket that had periods of great popularity in the 18th and 19th centuries, mainly for the opportunities it offered to gamblers.
-It became increasingly popular during the 1730s, with numerous big money events taking place at the Artillery Ground.
-This continued through the 1740s and single wicket reached a peak in the 1748 season.

 There were four single wicket matches in the 1730 season, three of which involved four-man Kent teams led by Edwin Stead in matches against four of Brentford Cricket Club.
 The other game was between three of Surrey and three of Sussex.
 The stake was usually £50.
 In August 1735, there was a three against four match (result unknown) on Kennington Common, all the players being members of the London club.

-The Artillery Ground
+In 1736, there were two significant matches.
+In one of them, cricket's earliest known tied match result occurred.
+The teams, three of London and three of Surrey, aggregated 23 runs each.
+The other match was between two London players, named as Wakeland and George Oldner, and an unnamed pair from Richmond who were "esteemed the best two in England".
+One of the Richmond players suffered a serious facial injury when hit by the ball.

+In August 1737, two unnamed players, one from Wandsworth and one from Mitcham, described as "two of the most celebrated sportsmen in the game", played a match on Kennington Common.
+The Mitcham man was hit by the ball in his first innings and concussed for a time.
+He continued but was "beaten by a considerable number of notches".